 - Rooms and/or tickets (if applicable) cannot be purchased for the purpose of, or with the intention of being resold.

-Please note: In order to provide a quality and interactive CME program, MCE Conferences will limit the number of registrations per conference.
+Please note: In order to provide a quality and interactive CME program, MCE Conferences will limit the amount of registrations per conference.